360 Customer View: What, Why and How With Examples

 Afterwards a process of data enrichment would help layer the initial data collected from the customer with either demographic or geographic enrichment, making the initial raw data more useful.
 Added data provides a greater insight into the life of the customer, making it richer and more detailed and therefore easier to personalise.

-CDPs allows for 360 degree customer views that let companies ensure all aspects of the journey are considered; providing an inclusive experience that creates loyal customers who are more likely to evangelise your brand as well as buy again from you.
-Find out how Zeotap’s technology can provide you with an enhanced 360 customer view.
+CDPs allows for a 360 degree view that let companies ensure all aspects of the customer journey are considered.
+All customer interactions, no matter how small are tracked, providing an inclusive experience that creates loyal customers who are more likely to evangelise your brand as well as buy again from you.

 If you would like to expand your 360 degree customer view strategy, reach out to us today.